timescale/docs/timescaledb/how-to-guides/time-buckets/about-time-buckets.md

 Bucket start and end times are calculated based on an origin time.
 For a week-based bucket, `time_bucket` needs some way to determine when to start counting weeks.
 For a day-based bucket, it needs some way to determine when to start counting days, and so on.
+This is done with the `origin` date and time.

-It uses the `origin` date and time.
 The default origin for `time_bucket` is January 3, 2000.
 Counting from the origin, the first possible start date for a two-week time bucket is January 3, 2000.
 The next possible start date is two weeks from then, on January 17, 2000, and so on.

 For example, say that your data's earliest timestamp is April 24, 2020.
 If you bucket by an interval of two weeks, the first bucket doesn't start on April 24,